 Prepare your pastry cases next.
-Line your pie tins with the shortcrust pastry, trimming around the edges with a knife, You should be able to get two pies out of each sheet.
+Line your pie tins with the shortcrust pastry, trimming around the edges with a knife, You should be able to get two pie bases out of each sheet.
 Once your filling is cool, remove your bay leaf and rosemary stalk and spoon into the lined pastry tins.
 Dampen the pastry edge with water and lay over your puff pastry.
+Again, you should get two pie lids out of each sheet.
 Press down on the edges and again, trim with a knife.
-Using a fork, press down on the two pastry layers to seal and form a decorative trim, Keep turning the pie and repeating the process.
+Using a fork, press down on the two pastry layers to seal and form a decorative trim.
+Keep turning the pie and repeating the process.
 Finally, make a couple of slits in the top of the pie using a sharp knife.

 Brush the top of the pies with a little soy milk and bake at 180C until the pastry is golden and crisp on top.
 The filling is already cooked and so only needs to be reheated.
 These go well with crispy roast potatoes, chips or mash and fresh veg.
 Delicious!!